Janis VanWyhe, President, Grants & Education Awards Coordinator

-Marilyn Grock, Chair Audit Committee
+Marilyn Grock, Chair Audit Committee and Librarian

 I have been beading for over 20 years.
 It started as a hobby I could do while “watching” football with my husband.
 I love working with peyote stich and creating beadwoven bracelets and amulet pouches.
 I retired from teaching special education and moved to Portland the summer of 2016 so that I could play with my grandchildren and pursue my beading passion.
 I am excited to have found the Portland Bead Society and people who are like-minded about beading.